[Minor revision–posted 9/28/20 (replaces 6/1/18 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define policies and procedures applicable to the Optional Retirement Program.
 This policy, in conjunction with the Texas Tech University System Optional Retirement Plan document, Texas Higher Education Coordinating Board (THECB) Rules, and the Internal Revenue Code of 1986, as amended, including, but not limited to, Section 403(b), thereof, and Section 830.001 et seq. of the Texas Government Code will be the governing documents.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources and the Managing Director of Payroll & Tax Services with substantive revisions forwarded to the Chief of Staff and Associate Vice President for Administration, the Vice President for Administration & Finance and Chief Financial Officer, and the Senior Vice Chancellor/Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources and the Chief Payroll Officer for Payroll & Tax Services with substantive revisions forwarded to the Chief of Staff and Associate Vice President for Administration, the Vice President for Administration & Finance and Chief Financial Officer, and the Senior Vice Chancellor/Chief Financial Officer.

 1. General Policy